 Excerpted from my book, New England Getting Started Garden Guide.

-This flower is native to Zanzibar in Africa, but was made famous by a plant breeder living and working in Costa Rica.
-It’s also called busy Lizzy or touch me not because the seed pods explode when you touch them sending their seed flying.
+This flower is native to Zanzibar in Africa.
+It’s famous because of a plant breeder living and working in Costa Rica.
+It’s also called busy Lizzy or touch me not because the seed pods explode when you touch and send their seeds flying.
 In America, it’s one of the most popular bedding annuals we grow.
 It’s the impatiens.

 Breeder Claude Hope first discovered impatiens growing as a weed in the Costa Rica.
 It was an escapee from Africa and Claude saw the potential.
-Impatiens are a succulent stemmed annual that come in a broad range of flower colors.
+Impatiens are a succulent stem annual in a broad range of flower colors.
 They love part shady locations so are perfect in containers, hanging baskets and under trees.
 Some newer varieties, such as Sunpatiens, are even full sun tolerant.

 This common flower has been fairly carefree, until recently.
 Downy mildew fungus is a common disease that attacks a variety of flowers and vegetables.
-There’s a strain that has been devastating impatiens plants up and down the East Coast and, yes, it was reported last year in Vermont.
+There’s a strain that has been devastating impatiens plants up and down the East Coast.
+It has been reported last year in Vermont.
 Early signs of the disease are light green, curled leaves with gray markings and white growth on the leaf underside.
 In advanced stages the leaves drop and stems collapse.
 Unfortunately, once you have the disease all you can do pull out the plants.

-Growers are trying hard to limit the amount of diseased transplants being shipped around the country this spring, but disease spores can also travel hundreds of miles on the wind.
-To avoid the problem, plant disease free transplants from local growers or plant New Guinea impatiens, Sunpatiens or begonias which are all resistant to downy mildew.
+Growers are limiting the amount of diseased transplants being shipped around the country this spring.
+But disease spores can also travel hundreds of miles on the wind.
+To avoid the problem, grow impatiens that are disease free purchased from local growers.
+Also, plant New Guinea impatiens, Sunpatiens or begonias which are all resistant to downy mildew.